 - Make sure your images are at least 610 pixels wide in general

 - Twitter has recently changed thier app, so images are no longer cropped, so you could use the same 1024×1024 images on Twitter now too!

 - For Facebook, the best sizes used to be between 200×200 pixels and 1200×630 pixels, but again recent changes mean that 1024×1024 works well for Facebook as well.

 Biteable – An ad-free online image resizing tool with the most extensive guide on different sizes for online use including social media posts!

 GIMP – (GNU Image Manipulation Program) – An open-source application that relies on a community of volunteer developers who maintain and improve the product.

 Photoshop – Adobe Photoshop is a professional software used for editing photographs, compositing digital art, animating, and graphic design.

-Promo – Promo is an online video maker that gives you everything you need to make high-quality professional video clips, royalty-free music, customizable video templates, and more – but also includes an image resizer!
+Promo – Promo is an online video maker that gives you everything you need to make high-quality professional video clips, royalty-free music, customisable video templates, and more – but also includes an image resizer!